 - Saving for Loved Ones Education

 Getting married, for most people, is a dream come true.
 Spending the rest of your life with the person you love is one of life’s greatest blessings.
 However, a marriage not only brings together two people, but also their belongings, assets, and family members.
-When you get married, it is important that you discuss how those assets and belongings will be perceived by the state.
+When you get married, it is important that you discuss how those assets and belongings will be perceived by the state (both with one another and your estate planning attorney).
 Specifically, for Louisiana, community property laws state that all debts and assets acquired during the marriage are shared property between the two parties.
 There are exceptions, of course, to this law, such as property acquired prior to the marriage and others.
 This will be a topic that should arise fairly early or prior to your marriage.
 Also, discussing the ramifications of a legal marriage on your tax status should also be discussed, as that status will change.
 Lastly, you will also want to discuss how any potential children are to be looked after in the event of one parent or both passing away prematurely.
 These conversations may be tough to have, but they are vital to establish.
+Your estate planning attorney can guide you through this conversation.

 Building/Owning a Home